jackmwolf/tehtuner/README.md

 function of the covariates.

 The Step 2 model is dependent on some tuning parameter.
-This parameter is selected to control the Type I error rate by permuting the data under the null hypothesis of a constant treatment effect and identifying the minimal null penalty parameter (MNPP), which is the smallest penalty parameter that yields a Step 2 model with no covariate effects.
+This parameter is selected to control the Type-I error rate by permuting the data under the null hypothesis of a constant treatment effect and identifying the minimal null penalty parameter (MNPP), which is the smallest penalty parameter that yields a Step 2 model with no covariate effects.
 The 1 − *α* quantile of the distribution of is then used to fit the Step 2 model on the original data.
+In dong so, the Type-I error rate is controlled to be *α*.

 ## Installation